midilab/uCtrl/README.md

 Connect a OLED screen.

-Helper class that makes use of [author name] oled library *link or image to the oled options schematic
+Helper class that makes use of [U8g2 oled library](https://github.com/olikraus/U8g2_Arduino).
+*link or image to the oled options schematic

 ## Storage